-(Mark One) ☑ ANNUAL REPORT PURSUANT TO ACT OF 1934 O SECTION 13 OR 15(d) OF THE SECURITIES AND EXCHANGE For the fiscal year ended April 3, 201 0 T TO SECTION 13 OR 15(d) OF THE SECURIT TES EXCHANGE For the transition period fromto Commission file number 333-124824 RBC BEARINGS INCORPORATE (Exact name of registrant as specified in its charge).
-Delaware (State or other jurisdiction of incorporation or organization) 95-4372080 (I.R.S.
-Employer Identification No.) One Tribology Center, Oxford, CT (Address of principal executive offices) (203) 267-7001 (Registrant's telephone number, including area 06478 (Zip Code) a code) S ecurities registered pursuant to Section 12(b) of th Securities registered pursuant to Section 12(g) of Class A Common Stock, Par Value \$0.01 per S (Title of class) Share Indicate by check mark if the registrant is a well -known seasoned issuer, as defined in Rule 405 or f the Securities Act.
-Yes 🗹 No 🗆 Indicate by check mark if the registrant is not re quired to file reports pursuant to Section 13 or Sec tion 15(d) of the Act.
-Yes Indicate by check mark whether the registrant: 1934 during the preceding 12 months (or for su requirements for the past 90 days.
-Yes 🗹 No ch shorter period that the registrant was required to tion 13 or Section 15(d) of the Securities Exchange Act of o file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has to be submitted and posted pursuant to Rule 4 required to submit and post such files).
-Yes 05 of Regulation S-T during the preceding 12 m orate Web site, if any, every Interactive Data File required nonths (or for such shorter period that the registrant was Indicate by check mark if disclosure of delinque best of registrant's knowledge, in definitive prothis Form 10-K. □ ent filers pursuant to Item 405 of Regulation S-K oxy or information statements incorporated by reference I is not contained herein, and will not be contained, to the erence in Part III of this Form 10-K or any amendment to the definitions of "large accelerated filer." "acc s a large accelerated filer, an accelerated filer, a relerated filer" and "smaller reporting company" is ted filer Non-accelerated filer (Do not ch non-accelerated filer or a smaller reporting company.
-See in Rule 12b-2 of the Exchange Act.
-(Check one): eeck if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes s of the registrant on September 26, 2009 (based on the ock, as reported by the Nasdaq National Market) was Number of sha res outstanding of the registrant's Class A Commo 2,423 Shares of Class A Common Stock, par value Portions of the registrant's proxy statement to be Meeting of Shareholders to be held September 8 Documents Incorporated by Reference: be filed within 120 days of the close of the registra 3, 2010 are incorporated by reference into Part III of ant's fiscal year in connection with the registrant's Annual
+For the fiscal year ended April 2, 2011 I TO SECTION 13 OR 15(d) OF THE SECURITIES I Commission file number 333-124824 RBC BEARINGS INCORPORATED (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 95-4372080 (I.R.S.
+Employer Identification No.) One Tribology Center, Oxford, CT (Address of principal executive offices) (203) 267-7001 (Registrant's telephone number, including area code) 06478 (Zip Code) curities registered pursuant to Section 12(b) of the Act: Securities registered pursuant to Section 12(g) of the A Class A Common Stock, Par Value \$0.01 per Share (Title of class) Indicate by check mark if the registrant is a well- known seasoned issuer, as defined in Rule 405 of the Secu urities Act.
+Yes ☑ No o Indicate by check mark if the registrant is not req quired to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes o No ☑ 1) has filed all reports required to be filed by Section 13 ch shorter period that the registrant was required to file su is submitted electronically and posted on its corporate Wel Regulation S-T during the preceding 12 months (or for su nt filers pursuant to Item 405 of Regulation S-K is not con r information statements incorporated by reference in Pa a large accelerated filer, an accelerated filer, a non-accelerated filer" and "smaller reporting company" in Rule 12b-7 ro Non-accelerated filer o (Do not check if a small 2 of the Exchange Act.
+(Check one): Indicate by check mark whether the registrant is a a shell company (as defined in Rule 12b-2 of the Exchang e Act).
+Yes o No ☑ 2010 closing sales price of \$34.03 of the registrate.
+Number of share Class A Common Stock held by non-affiliates of the regis nt's Class A Common Stock, as reported by the Nasdaq N res outstanding of the registrant's Class A Common Stock 3,703 Shares of Class A Common Stock, par value \$0.01 ational Market) was approximately \$741,104,000. at May 19, 2011: Documents Incorporated by Reference: e filed within 120 days of the close of the registrant's fis 2011 are incorporated by reference into Part III of this Fo